ukd1/i-use-riak/README.md

 # Overview

 This is the repo for the content that makes up the ["I Use Riak" page](http://pharkmillups.github.com/i-use-riak).
-I Use Riak is place for users to take a few minutes and talk about their applications and projects in which Riak and/or other [Basho software](http://github.com/basho) play a part.
+I Use Riak is place for users to take a few minutes and talk about their applications and projects in which Riak and/or other [Basho software](http://github.com/basho) plays a part.

 ## Contributing